-With the late arrival of spring, along with Harry's 11 new lambs (the cute little things in the image above), we thought it would be a good time to give you a fresh view on how you test your various marketing efforts.
-You see, unless the results of your test are "statistically significant", then your own testing could be pulling the wool over your eyes (see what I did there?)
+With the late arrival of spring, along with my 11 new lambs (two of the the cute little things are in the image above), we thought it would be a good time to give you a fresh view on how you test your various marketing efforts.
+You see, unless the results of your test are “statistically significant”, then your own testing could be pulling the wool over your eyes (see what I did there?)

 A statistically significant marketing test is one that generates enough traffic and conversions so that it can be confidently declared as statistically significant, that is to say; accurate!